 Through a Team Europe Initiative for the Amazon basin, coordinated actions in the field of forest conservation, sustainable agriculture, and environmental governance, will strengthen the impact and use of the GWIS services.

 GWIS builds on the European Forest Fire Information System (EFFIS) of Copernicus as is being further developed together with Group on Earth Observations (GEO) and the U.S. National Aeronautics and Space Administration (NASA), and in close collaboration with the UN Food and Agriculture Organization (FAO) and the UN Environmental Program (UNEP).
-The GWIS country profiles application has been developed with the support of the NASA Earth Science and Applied Sciences GEO GWIS program and in close collaboration with scientists from the University of Idaho and Michigan State University.
+The GWIS country profiles application has been developed with the support of the and in close collaboration with scientists from the University of Idaho and Michigan State University.

 - Publication date